-Caution: Rotenone is highly toxic to pigs and moderately toxic to horses.
+If you cannot obtain large bass, the best option for improving fishing is usually to eliminate all fish and restock.
 If your pond has a bottom drain, or you set up a siphon or pump, you can partially drain the pond to reduce the amount of rotenone needed.
 If you choose to totally drain your pond, be aware that fish can remain alive in puddles.
 Allow the pond to dry until the bottom cracks or apply one half pound of quicklime per 10 square feet of puddle.
 Use caution to keep it out of your eyes.
 For advice on restocking, see the section "Preventing Pond Problems-Follow recommended fish stocking practices."